cassidybargell/election_analytics/posts/post_election_reflection.md

 ![](../figures/post-election/choice_diff_separate.png)

 The RMSE for the choice weight model overall was lower than the RMSE weighted model, at **2.98**.
 When separated by red and blue states, the RMSE for blue states using the choice model was **2.84** and for red states was **3.12**.
+For both models it therefore seems I was **less accurate in predicting the outcome for states that went to Trump, and consistently overpredicted Biden vote share.**

 # Sources of Innaccuracy

+### COVID Model
-I think a large source of my underprediction of Trump's performance came from an overreliance on polling data, especially given my inclusion of the COVID-19 model weighted very heavily.
+I think a large source of my underprediction of Trump's performance came from an overreliance on polling data, especially given my inclusion of the COVID-19 model.
+I included the COVID-19 death rate model in an attempt to represent casualty sensitivity that might decrease support for the incumbent given the pandemic.
+This model matched polling averages with 7 day death rates, which allowed me to create a generalized linear model that I used to predict vote share dependening on the 7-day COVID death rate directly prior to the election.

+The thought behind the inclusion of this parameter was that the general public is sensitive to casualties, and a spike that was predicted right around the election should hurt the incumbent.

+For the RMSE weighted model, each parameter was weighted inversely proportional to its RMSE by state.
+The COVID-19 model generally had the lowest RMSE, which makes sense given it was modelled off of polls from one year, so was weighted the most heavily.
+This model of COVID-19 deaths seemed important to include given the magnitude of the pandemic, but in retrospect I don't think that the matching of polling data with 7-day death rate was the most appropriate way to measure any potential effect of COVID deaths on the election.

+- For one, this made my prediction very poll-heavy.
+In 2020 the polls had a left-leaning bias, which might be a contributing factor in my consistent over-prediction of Biden vote share.
+- Changes in polls reflect a response to any number of factors, not coronavirus deaths alone.
+COVID-19 approval ratings might have been a better source to match on, however lack of data might be a limiting factor.
+- As discussed in my post on [shocks](https://cassidybargell.github.io/election_analytics/posts/week_7.html), there might be partisan differences in perception of how the virus was handled.
+COVID-19 death rates might therefore impact voters in some states but not others.

 ![](../figures/post-election/poll_v_actual.png)

-- changes in polls averages wasn't necessarily reflective of COVID-19 death rate
-- a more realistic thing to include should have been approval rating of COVID response, or maybe just approval rating of the president overall.
+In order to test this hypothesis that COVID-19 death rates were not reflected in polling data, it would be useful to compare trends in other measures of public opinion.
+For example, Presidential approval ratings, or surveys that ask about approval of the handling of the virus could be modelled against COVID-19 death rates and then compared to the model using polls to see if a different type of public opinion survey better reflects casualty sensitivity.

 # If I Were to Do It Again...